YasamanJafari/yasamanjafari.github.io/_pages/about.md

 News
 ======
+29/6/26: I started a new position as a Siri Intern at Apple! :tada:

 12/9/25: I passed my advancement exam, and I am a PhD Candidate now :tada:

 6/23/25: I started a new position as a Research Intern at Microsoft (MSR)!